Starter Packs

 My general purpose, concise: “Advice for Shitty AF Times”

-My advice for *cis allies who feel despair about what’s happening to trans people …
+My evergreen advice for *cis allies who feel despair about what’s happening to trans people …

-An article wherein I was quoted on how trans people are surviving despair …
+This Xtra article by Jude Doyle wherein I was quoted on how trans people are surviving despair … see also this other one in which I’m also quoted.

 A long more advanced What’s Helping Today with advice for those times when the pain is really unbearable (I say therein but it’s more of a 201-level me-rant, but, sharing here nonetheless.
 If you’re new to my writings on these topics, you want to start for example here).

 My direct words on suicide itself: “Promise Me You’ll Survive.”
-(As it mentions therein, you may want to read my big feature for The Believer, all the way to the end.)
-I also found Jonah Bossewitch’s analysis of suicide and Donnie Darko during our Mad Chat discussion quite fascinating, for anyone interested.
+(As it mentions, you may want to read my big feature for The Believer, all the way to the end.)

-I also recommend this WHT shouting out my comforting things to watch and listen to and so forth.
+I also recommend this WHT naming my comforting things to watch and listen to and so forth.

 Whoever’s reading this out there, especially if today’s really challenging, know I’m sending you love … always feel free to reach out, especially if that’d be of help to you … tell me what’s helping you today?
 I can’t always respond to what folks say to me, but I do enjoy hearing from you. xo SEA